n123git/yo-docs/modding-resources/decomp-xqs/menu/toolhandwrite-decomp.md

  * Main()
  * Entry point for ze tool.
  * Loads the tool's own ANM resource and the battle ANM resource (which holds the waza frames),
- * sets up all UI elements, then enters a loop allowing you to navigate between 'waza' frames
+ * It also sets up all UI elements, then enters a loop allowing you to navigate between 'waza' frames using the left/right controller inputs.
- * using the left/right controller inputs (D-Pad left = previous, D-Pad right = next), clamped to [0, 31].
  */
 Main()
 {